msdakot/assignment-1/README.md

 This will create the local Jupyter server.
 If it does not open in a browser, copy the link that is output by the command into your favorite browser.
 Once the server is running, you can create a new notebook and get started!

+For help running the notebook, see the [Jupyter documentation](https://jupyter.readthedocs.io/en/latest/running.html#running).

 Use a Jupyter notebook to find the Philadelphia ZIP code with the largest average annual ZHVI value, for each year in the data set.
 The Zillow data is available in this repository: [data/Zip_Zhvi_AllHomes.csv]().

 The Jupyter notebook should used _pandas_ to load the data and analyze it.
 The following steps should be followed: